vdmuller/adw-gtk3/color-themes/README.md

 @define-color accent_color @green_4;
 @define-color accent_bg_color @green_4;
 ```
 3. Save the file.
-This is not changed seamlessy, so you'll have to close any open application to see the changes.
+This does not change seamlessly, so you'll have to close any open application to see the changes.

 ## Color themes for adw-gtk3 and libadwaita